 Loiseau des Vignes

-A truly remarkable restaurant, Loiseau des Vignes was the first venue in France to offer an entire list of wines by the glass, with over 65 different labels to suit all budgets and preferences.
-Indeed, if one word sums up Losieau then its wine paradise.
+A truly remarkable restaurant, Loiseau des Vignes, was the first venue in France to offer an entire list of wines by the glass, with over 65 different labels to suit all budgets and preferences.
+Indeed, if one word sums up Losieau, then its wine paradise.
 Ok then, two words.
-The list is long, diverse and braves the lesser-known in addition to the famous Grand Crus of the Cote d’Or.
-Opened by Dominique Loiseau in 2007, it sits proudly in the historic center of Beaune, 250 meters away from the site of the famous Hospices de Beaune wine auction.
+The list is long, diverse, and braves the lesser-known and the famous Grand Crus of the Cote d’Or.
+Opened by Dominique Loiseau in 2007, it sits proudly in the historical center of Beaune, 250 meters away from the site of the famous Hospices de Beaune wine auction.
 And as you’d expect, the wine list at this Michelin-starred center of excellence compliments superlative cuisine, overseen by head chef Mourad Haddouche.
-His cooking is refined, playful and bold, making use of the finest local ingredients to spectacular effect.
-Signature dishes include the legendary seared foie gras, the “quenelle de sandre” (a fish ball with lobster sauce) lacquered duck and chocolate cassis bomb.
+His cooking is refined, playful, and bold, making use of the finest local ingredients to spectacular effect.
+Signature dishes include the legendary seared foie gras, the “quenelle de sandre” (a fish ball with lobster sauce), lacquered duck, and chocolate cassis bomb.
 Loisue also boasts one of the largest after-dinner cheese selections in France.

 Address: Loiseau des Vignes, 31 Rue Maufoux, 21200 Beaune